bike touring in bulgaria

 Is Bulgaria a good country for vegetarians?

 Even though Bulgarian cuisine is traditionally meat-based, I didn’t have any problem feeding myself as a vegetarian.
 There are plenty of Bulgarian vegetarian dishes, and the salads with fresh vegetables are absolutely delicious.
 Shopska salad during the season is always a safe option.
-If you, like me, love cheese, you should definitely try Sirene po shopski – cheese baked with vegetables.
+If you love cheese like me, you should try Sirene po shopski – cheese baked with vegetables.
 You can also get a plate of grilled vegetables or bean soup.

 bulgarian vegetarian food